neovimhaskell/nvim-hs/README.md

         }
 ```

+If you want to update a dependency/plugin,
+you have to manually increment the version number in the stack.yaml file and
+possibly fix the compilation errors that arise.
+If you want a rolling
+release for a plugin, follow the instructions for installing a plugin from
+git.

 ### Installing a plugin from git

 This method is best suited for plugins that update a lot and for which you need
 the most recent version most of the time.
+This also works for plugins that do not
+have a hackage release.
 If you don't intend to work on the
 code of that plugin repository, you can add it to the plugin list of your
 plugin manager (e.g. [vim-plug](https://github.com/junegunn/vim-plug)).
 This way, you get updates if you update all your normal vim plugins.